w3c/wpsig/spc-psd2.md

   Secure – Using FIDO for Payment Authentication](https://fidoalliance.org/technical-note-fido-authentication-and-emv-3-d-secure-using-fido-for-payment-authentication/) by the FIDO Alliance and [Use of FIDO Data in 3-D Secure Messages](https://www.emvco.com/wp-content/uploads/documents/EMVCo_3DS_FIDOData-WPv1.0_20200710.pdf) by EMVCo.

-### Can we trust SPC in the browser?
+### Can we trust browser-based authentication?

-We address this question in parts:

-* The operating system has been compromised.
-Trust nothing!
-* The browser has been compromised.
-Trust nothing in the browser, but do so "equally" for features such as password collection, iframes, or SPC.
-In this scenario, SPC is no less secure than any other browser feature.
-* A merchant Web site has been compromised.

-For this last scenario, SPC offers several benefits:
+With SPC, the browser component is part of the trusted computing base, just as the operating system is part of the trusted computing base for native payment apps.
+Neither is inherently insecure.

-* SPC moves the display of transaction information into a more trusted environment than code running in the browser (see [SPC-SA-1](#spc-sa-1) and [SPC-SA-2](#spc-sa-2)).
+Because browsers are used for significant sensitive and high-value commercial activity, there is substantial and adversarial testing of browser security.
+End-users can more easily trust their browser than they can trust or assess the security of multiple third-party applications.
+Furthermore, the browser can help protect both users and those with whom they do business from risks of spoofing and compromise.
+For example, SPC moves the display of transaction information into a more trusted environment than code running in the browser (see [SPC-SA-1](#spc-sa-1) and [SPC-SA-2](#spc-sa-2)), to help reduce the risk of spoofing.

-* Because the Relying Party is the authoritative source of information about the user's payment instruments and authentication credentials, if it receives an SPC assertion from a compromised merchant, it can detect bad data and refuse to authorize the transaction.
+In the end, the Relying Party remains the authoritative source of information about the user's payment instruments and authentication credentials.
+A Relying Party can detect bad data upon verification of an SPC credential and refuse to authorize a transaction.

-As part of the W3C Process, we will provide a publicly available test suite to demonstrate interoperable (and correct) implementation of the SPC specification.
+As part of the W3C Process, a publicly available test suite can be used to demonstrate interoperable (and correct) implementation of the SPC specification.
 For more information about the security of a particular browser on a particular operating system, please consult the relevant documentation about requirements, testing, certification, and good practices within that ecosystem.